-Our current project: Improved Cooking Stoves for households in the Arun Valley
+Our first project: Improved Cooking Stoves for households in the Arun Valley

 Our project aims at a sustainable improvement of this situation in the Arun Valley.
 Improved, tried and tested stoves, so-called improved cooking stoves (ICS), are to be purchased and installed initially for the most needy households of a village in the Arun Valley.
 These stoves have been specially developed for the needs in the Himalayas.
 They are used since the 1990s and are highly appreciated by the people.
 Ecohimal Nepal itself was involved in the development and has first used them in the Khumbu region and in recent years has already equipped 160 households in the Arun Valley with such stoves.